dotnet/Silk.NET/documentation/proposals/Proposal - Generic Math.md

   - PopCount(Vector x)
     - returns

-For F types, the following requirements **must** also be fulfilled:
+For F types, the following additional requirements **must** be fulfilled:
 - A Length property which returns the square root of LengthSquared.
 - A Normalize function which divides all components by the length of the vector
   - A static implementation of this function **must** be available but it should return a normalized vector without affecting the original vector